7 Top Full-Stack Frameworks you must know in 2026!

 - Works seamlessly with front-end frameworks like React or Vue.js.

-Some of the leading companies that use Django are Instagram, Spotify, Mozilla, Disqus, and National Geographic.
+Some of the leading companies that use Django: Instagram, Spotify, Mozilla, Disqus, and National Geographic.

 - Data-heavy applications with complex queries.